tennis vs badminton

 Badminton vs. tennis speed

-I am not one that buys that Badminton is an inherently faster sport.
+I do not believe that badminton is an inherently faster sport.
 It does require very fast movement – defending against smashes, taking the shuttle early at the net to gain strategic advantage, moving to the 4 corners of the court, etc but to excel in tennis requires fast movement too.

 Core strength required tennis vs. badminton